Del Monte Foods: Sale Wind-Down and Minority Lender Appeal Fight

 | Total DIP Facilities | $912,500,000 | — |

 The DIP ABL Facility provides $500 million in superpriority senior secured revolving commitments, carrying interest at SOFR plus 5.50%.
-This facility replaced the prepetition asset-based lending facility upon closing and provides the liquidity necessary for ongoing operations, including the substantial working capital requirements associated with purchasing agricultural inventory during pack season.
+It replaced the prepetition asset-based lending facility upon closing and funds working capital, including the agricultural inventory purchases that pack season requires.

 | Milestone | Date |